digideskio/guidebook/guidebook/vocabulary.md

 </p>

 <h4> <span class="mw-headline"> OFL Acronym</span></h4>
-<p>SIL Open Font License and Open Font Library share the same acronym, OFL.<br>
+<p>SIL Open Font License sometimes uses the acronym OFL for Open Font License.</p>
-To avoid confusion, please refer to Open Font License as "OFL" and Open Font Library as "OFLB"</p>

 <h4><span class="mw-headline"> Open Font Movement </span></h4>
-<p>"Open Font Movement" is a clearer term related to Open Font Library and usage by a wide community of users of Open Font License.
+<p>"Open Font Movement" is a clearer term related to Font Library and usage by a wide community of users of Open Font License.
 "Free fonts" are very often associated with distribute-but-don't-modify freeware fonts and don't reflect what this community is about.
 </p>